Oil and gas industry in the United Kingdom: Overview

+Current status

+Combined oil and gas production volumes in the UK were 1.3 million BOE/day in 2021 and 2022, of which 60% was oil and 40% natural gas production.

 Early history

 After the Scottish shale oil industry reached its peak in the 19th century, the British government became increasingly concerned to find secure sources of fuel oil for the Royal Navy.
 This led to a nationwide search for onshore oil during the First World War and a modest discovery of oil at Hardstoft in Derbyshire.

 The UK relied on imports of fuel from the United States and the Middle East.
 Imports in the period 1912 to 1919 were as follows.

-The country's oil resources were nationalised by the Petroleum (Production) Act 1934, and a fresh attempt was made to find oil on the UK mainland.
+The country's oil resources were nationalised by the Petroleum (Production) Act 1934 (24 & 25 Geo.
+5. c.
+36), and a fresh attempt was made to find oil on the UK mainland.
 The outbreak of World War II accelerated this search and led to a number of wells being drilled, primarily around Eakring in the East Midlands near Sherwood Forest.
 During World War II over 300,000 tons of oil or 2,250,000 barrels was produced by 170 pumps; and production continued until the mid-1960s.
+Viable oil extraction also occurred at D'Arcy, Midlothian with 30,654 barrels of oil produced in the period 1937–1965.

 In the 1950s, the focus turned to southern England where oil was discovered in the Triassic Sherwood Sands formation at 1600 metres, followed by the development of the Wytch Farm oilfield.
 The link between onshore and offshore oil in the North Sea was made after the discovery of the Groningen gas field in The Netherlands in 1959.